 - Section 10 – Retirement Benefit Projections: This section shows estimates for your retirement benefit under both the money purchase and formula methods.
 These are not official estimates; they are for your general information only.
-For more information about projecting your retirement benefit, See the WRS Retirement Benefit Calculations page.
+For more information about projecting your retirement benefit, see the WRS Retirement Benefit Calculations page.

-- If you are older than normal retirement age for your employment category, the amounts are calculated based on your age as of January 1.
+- If you are older than the normal retirement age for your employment category, the amounts are calculated based on your age as of January 1.

 This retirement projection shows your estimates for both your “minimum retirement age” and “normal retirement age.”
 Your normal retirement age is the age at which you can receive a full benefit without an age reduction factor.
 This calculation takes into account all employment categories for which you have service.
 Your minimum retirement age is the earliest age you can begin a retirement benefit, at a reduced amount because the benefit is expected to be paid longer.
 Depending on your age and years of creditable service, these dates can be the same and produce only one benefit projection.

 If you have both Protective and other Wisconsin Retirement System service, your previous statements may have shown incorrect ages and amounts for your retirement projections.
 Your January 1, 2023 statement shows the correct projections in this section.

 Please note, your statement does not include any account receivable amount due if you have an outstanding balance pending.
 Any monies owed on your account will be deducted from your WRS benefit, if not paid in full, before you apply for benefits.